ACXPA Customer Service Guide

 Repetition fatigue

 An agent might hear the same billing query 40 times in a shift.
 By call 35, their brain is pattern-matching — ah, another billing query — and filtering what the customer says against that assumption.
-That's selective listening (level 3), and it's the single biggest reason customers feel unheard.
-The customer's situation feels urgent to them even if it's routine to you.

 The takeaway

-Active listening skills in a contact centre aren't harder because contact centre agents are worse listeners — they're harder because the environment is structurally more hostile to deep listening than almost any other communication setting.
-Which means the skills, techniques and habits required to do it well need to be explicitly trained, not assumed to come naturally.
+Active listening in a contact centre isn't harder because agents are worse listeners — it's harder because the environment is structurally more hostile to deep listening than almost any other setting.

 The Mehrabian Myth — Why You Should Ignore 7%/38%/55%